krissh-the-dev/mad-lab/README.md

 # MAD Lab experiments

+If you find this useful give this repo a Star ⭐️ and consider following me.
+It gives me some motivation.
+I have put in a lot of effort and time building these applications 🥺👉👈

 | Ex.
 No. |                          Experiment Name                           |                                                                 Release |
 | ------- | :----------------------------------------------------------------: | ----------------------------------------------------------------------: |
 | 1       |   Android application that uses GUI components, Font and Colors    |   [v1.2](https://github.com/KrishnaMoorthy12/mad-lab/releases/tag/v1.2) |